Pakistan and state-sponsored terrorism: India

 The government of Pakistan has been accused of aiding terrorist organisations operating on their soil who have attacked neighbouring India.
-Pakistan denies all allegations, stating that these acts are committed by non-state actors.
+Pakistan claimed that these acts were committed by non-state actors.
+US Secretary of State Condoleezza Rice had stated that the actors were still Pakistan's responsibility to which President Asif Ali Zardari had to agree.

-India alleged that the 26/11 Mumbai attacks originated in Pakistan, and that the attackers were in touch with a Pakistani colonel and other handlers in Pakistan.
-The testimony of David Headley, who was implicated for his role in the Mumbai attacks, points to significant ISI involvement in the activities of the LeT, including the Mumbai attacks.
+India alleged that the 2008 Mumbai terror attacks originated in Pakistan, and that the attackers were in touch with a Pakistani colonel and other handlers in Pakistan.
+The testimonies of Ajmal Kasab, the only surviving terrorist captured, and David Headley, both who were implicated for their roles in the Mumbai attacks, pointed out to significant ISI involvement in the activities of the LeT, including the Mumbai attacks.
 This led to a UN ban on one such organisation, the Jama'at-ud-Da'wah, which the Pakistani government is yet to enforce.
+The 2008 Mumbai attacks led to a large scale deterioration in diplomatic relations between India and Pakistan in the aftermath.

 On 5 April 2006, the Indian police arrested six Islamic militants, including a cleric who helped plan bomb blasts in Varanasi.
 The cleric is believed to be a commander of a banned South Asian Islamic militant group, Harkat-ul-Jihad al-Islami, and is linked to the ISI.

 Pakistan denied involvement in militant activities in Kashmir, though President Asif Ali Zardari admitted in July 2010 that militants had been deliberately created and nurtured by past governments as a policy to achieve some short-term tactical objectives stating that they were "heroes" until 9/11.

 In October 2010, former Pakistan President and former head of the Pakistan Army, Pervez Musharraf revealed that Pakistani armed forces trained militant groups to fight Indian forces in Kashmir.
 Many Kashmiri terror groups designated as terrorist organisations by the US still maintain their headquarters in Pakistan-administered Kashmir.
 This is cited by the Indian government as further proof that Pakistan supports terrorism.
 Many of the terrorist organisations are banned by the UN, but continue to operate under different names.
 Even the normally reticent United Nations (UN) has also publicly increased pressure on Pakistan on its inability to control its Afghanistan border and not restricting the activities of Taliban leaders who have been declared by the UN as terrorists.
 Both the federal and state governments in India continue to accuse Pakistan of helping several banned terrorist organisations, including the Indian organisations unhappy with their own Government, like the ULFA in Assam.